jameszah/ESP32-CAM-Telegram/README.md

 ------------------

 August 7, 2020
-ESP32-Cam4.ino along with the Telegram-Bot library with the caption folder
+ESP32-Cam4.ino along with the Telegram-Bot library within the caption folder
 - send /caption to have your telegram bot send a photo with caption
 - you must use the exmaple and library from the /caption folder